LouisPetrik/cheatsheet/webassembly/wat.md

-# WebAssembly Cheatsheet

-Containing everything related and WAT as a language itself.

-# WebAssembly using C++/C with Emscripten

-Installing Emscripten on your machine:

 # WebAssembly Text Format (WAT)

 WA offers a notation which can be used to write human-readable code, compiled to WASM.